5 Steps to End Any Fight

 “Name it to tame it” is a technique by which you label your feelings and actually calm them down.
 The first step is to tune in to what you are actually feeling in the moment.
 You can then acknowledge or share with your partner what is going on for you and how you saw the situation.
 You can take the risk of being honest and open about your feelings.
 For instance, you could tell your partner, “I felt hurt and put off by your jealousy.
 It makes me feel bad that you don’t seem to believe how much I care for you, and that makes me feel distrusted and pushed away.
 My goal is to be close to you, but I don’t want to give up my other friends; they are really important to me.”

 When you communicate with your partner, be attuned to all the ways you’re expressing yourself, both verbally and non-verbally.
-What’s going on in you when you talk to him/her?
+What’s going on in you when you talk to him or her?
 What do you feel?
 Notice your nonverbal signals, your body language, tone of voice, the timing and intensity of your words.
-Pay attention to the impact that ways you are communicating is having on your partner.
+Pay attention to the impact of that ways that you communicate.
 If your body language is different from your verbal message, you are sending a double message to your partner, which is confusing.
 It would be important to recognize if you have ambivalent feelings and to share both feelings with your partner directly, allowing for honest communication.